-TROPHY-HUNTING IS AN INCREDIBLY SATISFYING AND PLEASING ACTIVITY.
+TROPHY-HUNTING IS AN INCREDIBLY SATISFYING AND PLEASANT ACTIVITY.
 WHY?

 There’s a great book which I’ve read a few times in the past year called “Ikigai”.
 Subtitled “The Japanese Secret to a Long and Happy Life” Ikigai is written by a group of writers who went to Okinawa, Japan, to look into just how and why Okinawa has the largest population of Centenarians (people who lived to be 100 years old or more) and why everybody there is so damn happy!